digital-asset/daml/daml-lf/spec/value.rst

 * ``string`` label
 * `message Value`_ value

-All fields are required and must be non-empty.
+``label`` may be an empty string and Value is required.

 .. note: *this section is non-normative*

-   ``label`` must match the name of the field in this position in the Daml-LF record type under consideration.
+   If ``label`` is non-empty it must match the name of the field in this position in the Daml-LF record type under consideration.
 For example, if the second field of an LF record type is named ``bar``, then label of the second element of `field fields`_ may be ``"bar"``, or an empty string in circumstances mentioned above.
    Any other label produces an invalid LF value.

    The ``value`` field must conform to the type of this field of the containing record, as declared by the LF record type.
 It must be